MY STORY

 “It arrives when a nervous system has given everything it has, for too long, without enough in return.
 That was me.
 Deeply, thoroughly, had-been-for-a-long-time burnt out.”

-I spent years walking alongside students as they worked through complex ideas, academic overwhelm, and big questions about their future, supporting both their learning and their personal growth.
+I spent years walking alongside students as they worked through academic overwhelm, and big questions about their future, supporting both their learning and their personal growth.
 I spent my spare time training in yoga and yoga therapy, learning how trauma lives in the body and how gently, carefully, it can be released.
 I thought that knowledge was a kind of armour.

 What brought me back wasn't a program.